TheDMSGroup/mautic-contact-client/README.md

 - [x] Schedule: Choose to send based on days/hours/exclusions including multiple timezone support.
 - [x] Logging: Logs the complete transaction, revenue, audit trail and integration (on contacts).
 - [x] Command line: Method provided to pipe a contact through any published client.

-## Todo
-- [ ] Filtering: Rules to globally exclude contacts from sending to a client based on fields.
-- [ ] Limits: Rules to limit the quantity of successful contact.
-- [ ] Files: Allow a file payload to send for clients that have no API.
-Contacts will queued and added to a CSV/XSL batch to be delivered to clients by FTP or email within the given schedule.
-- [ ] Logging: Make the logging screen sortable/searchable.
-Currently this is pretty minimal (and buggy).
-- [ ] Finance: Store the most recent attribution on a separate field (to be used in Campaign workflows).
-- [ ] Campaign: Provide a better widget for including clients in campaigns (using the integration screen is a bit tedious, and there's not an easy way to divert success/failure).

 ## Installation & Usage